koordinator-sh/website/blog/2022-05-31-release/index.md

 ### BE Pods eviction based on satisfaction

-In order to ensure the runtime quality of different workloads in co-located scenarios, Koordinator uses the CPU Suppress mechanism provided by koordlet on the node side to suppress workloads of the best effort type when the load increases.
+In order to ensure the runtime quality of different workloads in co-location scenarios, Koordinator uses the CPU Suppress mechanism provided by koordlet on the node side to suppress workloads of the best effort type when the load increases.
 Or increase the resource quota for best effort type workloads when the load decreases.

 However, it is not suitable if there are many best effort Pods on the node and they are frequently suppressed.
 Therefore, in version v0.4.0, Koordinator provides an eviction mechanism based on satisfaction of the requests for the best effort Pods.
 If the best effort Pods are frequently suppressed, the requests of the best effort Pods cannot be satisfied, and the satisfaction is generally less than 1; if the best effort Pods are not suppressed and more CPU resources are obtained when the node resources are idle, then the requests of the best effort Pods can be satisfied, and the satisfaction is greater than or equal to 1.
 If the satisfaction is less than the specified threshold, and the CPU utilization of the best effort Pods is close to 100%, `koordlet` will evict some best effort Pods to improve the runtime quality of the node.
 The priority with lower priority or with higher CPU utilization of the same priority is evicted.